fernandezelias/ETL-Pipeline-PySpark-AstraDB/README_EN.md

 📂 **Data folder**
 For privacy and licensing reasons, the original datasets used in this project are not included in the public repository.
-If you wish to run the pipeline locally, place CSV files with the same structure as the original datasets in the `data/` folder.
+If you wish to run the pipeline locally, create a `data/` folder and place CSV files with the same structure as the original datasets inside it.

 ---